Constraining hot and cold nuclear matter properties from heavy-ion collisions and deep-inelastic scattering: Global fit of DIS, / and data

-where the subscript ``sim'' represents multiplicities from state-of-the-art dynamical simulations of heavy-ion collision, and ``est'' represents results from Eq.~\eqref{eq:mult_estimator}.
-Full-event simulations are conducted using a hybrid code setup~\cite{hendrik_roch_2024_12694840} that evolves saturation model initial conditions through the K{\o}MP{\o}ST~\cite{Kurkela:2018vqr} pre-equilibrium stage, followed by dissipative fluid-dynamical evolution in MUSIC~\cite{Schenke:2010rr,Schenke:2010nt,Paquet:2015lta} with particlization via iSS~\cite{Shen:2014vra} and subsequent evolution in the hadronic afterburner SMASH~\cite{SMASH:2016zqf}.
+where the subscript ``sim'' represents multiplicities from state-of-the-art dynamical simulations of heavy-ion collisions, and ``est'' represents the estimation from Eq.~\eqref{eq:mult_estimator}.
+To estimate $C(\eta/s)$, the dynamical evolution is performed for a small sample of initial states to ``calibrate" Eqs.~\eqref{eq:mult_estimator}--\eqref{eq:est_calib} to the output of full simulations, thereby enabling the subsequent use of the estimator without the need for additional event-by-event simulations.
+For this calibration, full event simulations are conducted using a hybrid code setup~\cite{hendrik_roch_2024_12694840} that evolves saturation model initial conditions through the K{\o}MP{\o}ST~\cite{Kurkela:2018vqr} pre-equilibrium stage, followed by dissipative fluid-dynamical evolution in MUSIC~\cite{Schenke:2010rr,Schenke:2010nt,Paquet:2015lta} with particlization via iSS~\cite{Shen:2014vra} and subsequent evolution in the hadronic afterburner SMASH~\cite{SMASH:2016zqf}.
 Since we are primarily interested in the total entropy of the system, the pre-equilibrium state in K{\o}MP{\o}ST is matched to the hydrodynamic phase using the equilibrium entropy-matching method from Ref.~\cite{Borghini:2024kll}.